democratize-technology/recursive-companion-mcp/README.md

 3. **Revise**: Synthesize critiques into improved version
 4. **Converge**: Measure similarity and repeat until threshold reached

+## Tool-Based Refinement (NEW)

+The latest version supports **structured refinement using the AWS Bedrock Converse API** with custom tools:

+### Refinement Tools

+1. **identify_weakness**: Analyzes text for specific weaknesses (clarity, accuracy, completeness, coherence, depth)
+2. **propose_revision**: Suggests targeted improvements for identified issues
+3. **measure_improvement**: Compares versions to quantify progress
+4. **check_convergence**: Determines if further refinement would add value

+### Benefits

+- **Structured Reasoning**: Tool calls make the refinement logic explicit and trackable
+- **Better Convergence Detection**: Combines traditional cosine similarity with tool-based assessment
+- **Detailed Insights**: Each tool call provides specific feedback about what needs improvement
+- **Future-Proof**: Ready for advanced model features like exposed reasoning traces

+The tool-based approach is automatically used when available, with fallback to traditional methods for compatibility.

 ## Installation

 ### Prerequisites